Capm96/Blog/content/blog/astrology.md

 	title="precession" class="responsive" style="width:300px" />

   (Figure 1.4)

-The problem reconciling Western astrology and precession is the following:

 2,000 years ago, when we were coming up with those names for the constellations, our axis was in a different place.
 Because of that, for example, if you were to walk up to the North Pole and look right above, you would not see Polaris the way we do today.
 Similarly, when we looked up at the sun on October 1st, we would see that it is against the Libra constellation.
 But, because ~2,000 years have passed, the Earth's axis has rotated a significant amount, and now when we look up again on October 1st, we see that the sun is against Virgo, not Libra.